Ottoman expedition to Messina: Background

 In 1613, Ottoman spies received that Spain was gathering an armada in Messina with the goal to conquer the Regency of Algiers, comparing the plan to the Algiers Expedition with Andrea Doria from half a century before, as well as the more recent project in 1600 by Giovanni Andrea Doria which never realized.
 In order to prevent it, the Sublime Porte launched an expedition under the command of two Spanish converts to Islam, Azaga and Escander, expecting to infiltrate Messina and destroy the fleet in port.

 The expedition sailed off in two naus disguised as Venetian merchants, escorted by a fleet of galleys and galiots commanded by admiral Azan Bey to support them if necessary.
 In case of success, their next target would be the Hospitaller Malta, one of the main vantage points against the Ottoman navy in the Mediterranean.
-However, spies of the Duke of Osuna in Constantinople found about the operation and sent messengers, which reached Messina before the Turk fleet did.
+However, spies of the Duke of Osuna in Constantinople found about the operation and sent messengers, which reached Messina before the Turkish fleet did.

 Battle

 On August 28, Azaga and Escander arrived in the harbor of Messina and landed freely thanks to their disguise.
 Osuna, deducing these were the ships he had been warned about, visited personally the ships without voicing his suspicions, under the excuse of being interested in the cargo of high quality glass and mirrors they brought.
-Once on board, he ascertained the crews were actually Turks pretending to be Venetians and the ships carried too artillery for mere merchants.
+Once on board, he ascertained the crews were actually Turks pretending to be Venetians and the ships carried too much artillery for mere merchants.

 After returning to land, Osuna ordered infantry captain Irrizaga to return to the ship with a squad of guards and ask the captains to accompany them to Osuna's palace for a burocratic formality.
 While the commanders were away, two other squads raided the ships and arrested the unaware crews with little resistance.
 Osuna tried to convince the captains to admit their plan, and when they refused, he had them tortured until they confessed their true purpose.
 The duke had them hanged, Escander and Azaga among them, and chained all the rest of the prisoners as galley slaves.